 The Battle

 Considered Stefan's masterpiece.
-Ottoman-Wallachian-Tatar army invaded Moldavia in winter.
+Ottoman-Wallachian-Tatar army invaded Moldova in winter.
 Stefan chose ground near Vaslui (now Podul Înalt) — a valley flanked by the Racova marsh and Bârlad forest.
 Heavy fog concealed Moldavian positions.
 Light infantry harassed Ottomans into the marsh; Stefan's cavalry struck both flanks.
 Ottoman army routed; pursuit lasted two weeks.
 Hadım Suleiman Pasha fled.
 Pope Sixtus IV called Stefan "Athlete of Christ."

 “"This Stephan... has killed the enemy and gained a great victory.
 We think he is worthy of the highest praise among all the princes of the world." — Pope Sixtus IV, letter to European rulers, 1475